 Personally, I don’t think I’d bother.
-I’d consider swapping in a Dell motherboard from a newer unit, but do a Google search on the panel connectors for both boards to make sure Dell didn’t make major changes on you.
-If you can find one that uses the same front panel connections, that’s a lower-hassle upgrade.
+I’d consider swapping in a Dell motherboard from a newer unit, but Dell doesn’t use the same connectors across its product lines so that’s not necessarily easy.

 Upgrading the small form factor units is even dicier.
 Some of the very small form factor boards like mini-ITX or Nano ATX may fit, but you’ll have the same issue with the front panel connectors.

 Motherboard swaps in Dells is certainly possible, don’t get me wrong.
 It’s just not for the faint of heart.

 I’ve botched enough Intel CPU upgrades that I’m nervous about trying it in an Optiplex 3010.
 If you’re going to do it, I recommend taking the board out of the case so you don’t have any obstacles and don’t have to come in at a weird angle, take your time, and triple-check to make sure everything is lined up properly.
 Fixing bent pins in CPU sockets is possible, you you need a steady hand, small tools, and good magnification to do it.